70mai Omni X200 Review: Dash Cam With Self Rotating Lens

 Let’s be up front about it: While 1080p is a decent video format for a dash cam, in which you can expect to see most details, this is no longer the state of the art in 2024.
 Modern dash cams record at 4K (2160p) or at least 2K (which is 1440p).

-Also, the 70mai Omni can record at 60 frames per second, and it supports High Dynamic Range (HDR), which helps video quality at night.
-But it can’t do both at the same time.
+Also, it’s great that the 70mai Omni can record at 60 frames per second, and that it supports High Dynamic Range (HDR), which helps video quality at night.
+But… it can’t do both at the same time.
 So unless you’re only recording at day, we recommend setting the camera to 30fps and enable HDR so you get better footage when it’s dark.

 As for the final video quality, after reviewing a number of recordings in various circumstances, our ratings are: Good (3.0/5) during the day, and fair (2.0/5) at night.
 During the day, you will be able to read the license plates of nearby cars in the video.
 At night, it’s a hit-and-miss.